 Day 2 Urumqi - Heavenly Lake - Urumqi (B, L)Today's highlight: Xinjiang Regional Museum, Heavenly Lake

-Leaving the museum, you are going to explore the Heavenly Lake (or Tianchi in Chinese) which is only about 70km (about 1.5 hrs' drive) away from Urumqi downtown.
+Leaving the museum, you are going to explore the Heavenly Lake (or Tianchi in Chinese) which is only about 70 km (about 1.5 hrs' drive) away from Urumqi downtown.
 To protect the authenticity of the natural environment, our private car can only bring you to the entrance of the park.
-You will then shift on to a park bus to the parking lot around the lake area.
-Walking about 15 minutes, you will get to the lakeside of the Heavenly Lake.
+You will then shift onto a park bus to the parking lot around the lake area.
+Walking for about 15 minutes, you will get to the lakeside of Heavenly Lake.
 The rest time is free for you to stroll along the periphery of the lake, breathe the remarkably fresh air, and soak in the wonderful scenery.
-With an altitude of 1980m, Heavenly Lake and its alluring surrounding truly offer you a visual feast like heaven, featuring in serene alpine lake, rugged slopes with snow-capped mountains, pure glaciers, wild forest, vast grassland as well as unique ethnic culture.
+With an altitude of 1980 meters, Heavenly Lake and its alluring surroundings truly offer you a visual feast like heaven, featuring in serene alpine lake, rugged slopes with snow-capped mountains, pure glaciers, wild forest, vast grassland as well as unique ethnic culture.

 Generally speaking, there are three ways to explore Heavenly Lake.
-You can go to walk around the lake, take a boat cruise, or ride cable car to the mountain top.
+You can walk around the lake, take a boat cruise, or ride a cable car to the mountain top.
 If time allows, you can even enjoy all the experiences.
 The Boat cruise and cable car need extra fees.
-Tell your preference to your guide who will then arrange accordingly for you.
+Tell your preference to your guide, who will then arrange accordingly for you.

 - Walking around the lake.
 Plank roads were constructed to encircle the lake.
 But since the lake is very large, it takes about 5 hours to finish the circle.
 You can decide the hiking length on your own according to your physical condition and time.
 Fee: free.

 - Panoramic view from Maya Mountain.
-If you want more landscape, you can take a cable car up to Maya Mountain where you can enjoy the panoramic view of Heavenly Lake and closer view of Tianshan Mountain Range.
+If you want more landscape, you can take a cable car up to Maya Mountain, where you can enjoy the panoramic view of Heavenly Lake and a closer view of Tianshan Mountain Range.
 Fee: about CNY 220.

-After the landscape trip, take park bus to exit the park, and drive back to Urumqi.
+After the landscape trip, take a park bus to exit the park, and drive back to Urumqi.

 - Loulan Princess mummy in Xinjiang Regional Museum